id-bioinfo/ARGnet/README.md

 Installation
 ------------
 1. Installation with conda</br>
-1.1 For CPU inference, you could install the program with conda YAML file in the installation directory.</br>
+1.1 For CPU inference, you could install the program with conda YAML file in the installation directory with the following commands:</br>
    cd ./installation </br>
    conda env create -f ARGNet-CPU.yml -n ARGNet-cpu </br>
    conda activate ARGNet-cpu </br>